 Those struggling with addiction can feel isolated and hopeless.
-An Opioid Care Coordinator provides the support you or your family may be missing and helps develop a plan for recovery.
+A Care Coordinator provides the support you or your family may be missing and helps develop a plan for recovery.

 Opioid Care Coordination is a FREE, confidential service available for all South Dakotans.
 Call the Resource Hotline at 1-800-920-4343 and ask to speak with a Care Coordinator.

 Care Coordinators are trained specialists with additional training for opioid misuse and abuse support.
 They are especially helpful when it comes to knowing what options are available and for taking the first steps toward recovery.